rubymonsters/fiftypercent/README.md

 # Welcome to fiftypercent \o/

-*It is a rail application.
+*It is a rails application.
 Maintained by the rubymonstas.*

 Blog:
 https://blog.speakerinnen.org